Advanced Engineered Metal Oxides Nanowires for Chemical Sensing Applications

 14th December 2023

-Prof. Elisabetta Comini gave an invited oral presentation at MRM2023/IUMRS-ICA2023 Conference in Kyoto, Japan.
+Prof. Elisabetta Comini gave an invited oral presentation at the MRM2023/IUMRS-ICA2023 Conference in Kyoto, Japan.

 27th November 2023

-Prof. Dario Zappa visited KAIST for the first time.
-It was the opportunity to gave a seminar at KAIST (South Korea) and attend the first year project meeting.
+Prof. Dario Zappa visited KAIST for the first time, where he gave a seminar and attended the first-year project meeting.

 27th October 2023

-Prof. Park from KAIST (South Korea) visited Brescia (Italy) and gave a very nice seminar on environmental sensors.
+Prof. Park from KAIST (South Korea) visited Brescia (Italy) and delivered a seminar on environmental sensors.

 29th September 2023

-ITA-KOR Bilateral project is at "Notte dei Ricercatori 2023", a dissemination event for general audience in Brescia (Italy).
+The ITA-KOR Bilateral Project was featured at "Notte dei Ricercatori 2023," a dissemination event for the general public in Brescia (Italy).

 5th September 2023